-- ESSENTIALS is a high-level orientation to PTA that is taken online via the Texas PTA website at www.txpta.org/training.
+- Essentials is a high-level orientation to PTA, taken online via the Texas PTA website at txpta.org/pta-training.
 It contains the mainstay information that every PTA Leader should know.
 Executive board members should take this training at least once in their PTA career.
-Leaders are encouraged to take Essentials (formerly titled Foundations Leader Orientation and Leadership Orientation Training) again whenever the training is updated. - 2.
-BASICS contain detailed information to support PTA Leaders in their specific executive board position.
-Every executive board member must attend a BASICS course for their specific position at least once every two years.
-These training sessions are available on-demand via the Texas PTA website.
-Visit us online at www.txpta.org/training to register. - a.
-BASICS includes a workshop and companion Resource Guide, along with other supporting resources. - b.
-PTA Leaders can access the Resource Guides via the Texas PTA website or online store.
-Visit www.txpta.org/local-pta-leaders to download free PDFs or www.txpta.org/shop to purchase hard copies. - 3.
-SPOTLIGHTS offers a short, in-depth review of some of the specific yet important topics and recurring PTA functions such as Bylaws and Standing Rules, Financial Reconciliations, Conducting a Meeting, and Nominations and Elections.
-Spotlights are free and are not mandatory but offer vital insights on specific and timely topics.
+Leaders are encouraged to take Essentials (formerly titled Foundations Leader Orientation (FLO) and Leadership Orientation Training (LOT)) again whenever the training is updated. - Basics courses contain detailed information to support PTA Leaders in their executive board position.
+Every executive board member must attend a Basics course for their position at least once every two years.
+These training sessions are available on-demand at www.txpta.org/courses.
+Basics content includes an online training video, a companion Resource Guide, and other supporting resources. - a.
+PTA Leaders can access the Resource Guides via the Texas PTA website.
+Visit txpta.org/local-pta-leaders to download free PDFs.